Dianic Wicca: McFarland Dianic

 McFarland Dianic is a Neopagan tradition of goddess worship founded by Morgan McFarland and Mark Roberts which, despite the shared name, has a different theology and structure than the women-only groups.
 In most cases, the McFarland Dianics accept male participants.
 McFarland largely bases their tradition on the work of Robert Graves and his book The White Goddess.
 While some McFarland covens will initiate men, the leadership is limited to female priestesses.
 Like the women-only Dianic traditions, "McFarland Dianic covens espouse feminism as an all-important concept."
 They consider the decision whether to include or exclude males as "solely the choice of [a member coven's] individual High Priestess."

 Criticism for transphobia

 Dianic Wicca has been criticised by elements in the Neopagan community for being transphobic.
-In February 2011, Zsuzsanna Budapest conducted a ritual with the Circle of Cerridwen at PantheaCon for "genetic women only" from which she barred males.
+In February 2011, Zsuzsanna Budapest conducted a ritual with the Circle of Cerridwen at PantheaCon for "genetic women only" from which she barred cis men and trans women.
 This caused a backlash that led many to criticize Dianic Wicca as an inherently transphobic lesbian-separatist movement.
 The Los Angeles Times wrote that:

 Talia Bettcher, a professor of philosophy at Cal State L.A., said this trans exclusionary stance is common—though not universal—among women like Budapest who were grounded in lesbian separatism, a political vision that originated in the '70s. [...]
 The same defiance that made Budapest a feminist hero in the '70s has made her a divisive figure for many modern witches today.